Diaphteiros/kw_mcp/README.md

 This is a plugin for the [kubeswitcher](https://github.com/Diaphteiros/kw) tool that allows to switch between clusters of an [openMCP](https://github.com/openmcp-project/openmcp-operator) landscape.

+**This plugin is meant for operators of an openMCP landscape.
+It requires access to the landscape's internal clusters.
+If you are an end-user of an openMCP landscape, take a look at [this plugin](https://github.com/Diaphteiros/kw_mcpu) instead.**

 ## Installation

 Note that this plugin works as a layer on top of the the [Gardener](https://github.com/Diaphteiros/kw_garden) and [kind](https://github.com/Diaphteiros/kw_kind) kubeswitcher plugins.
 It can only switch between clusters of an openMCP landscape if the corresponding plugin is also installed and configured correctly.